bogdanrbucur/task-tracker/README.md

 - 2.2.0 - Checklist items templates
 - 2.2.1 - Fixed the tasks pagination not retained when navigating to a task and back to the tasks list
 - 2.2.2 - Removed the asignee when copying a task.
 Copy the task parent when copying a task
+- 2.2.3 - Block cancelling a task with open sub-tasks